foohardt/language-model/README.md

 ## Introduction

-This repository contains an experimental simulator for characer based text generation using a LSTM network.
+This repository contains an experimental simulator for characer based text generation using a LSTM network, which is inspiered by the TensorFlow.js LSTM text generation example.

 ## Usage
 - Open <a href="http://public.beuth-hochschule.de/~s85393/deep-learning/language-model/" target="_blank" rel="noopener noreferrer">Language Model</a> in web browser